enhance-dev/enhance.dev/src/views/docs/md/index.md

 ### Welcome!

-Enhance is a web standards-based HTML framework designed to provide a dependable foundation for building lightweight, flexible, and future-proof web applications.
+Enhance is a web standards-based HTML framework.
+It's designed to provide a dependable foundation for building lightweight, flexible, and future-proof web applications. ([Learn more about the Enhance philosophy](/docs/learn/why-enhance).)

 ## Get started